SkyeActsOut/SkyMocha-Website/Readme.md

 ## Overview

-The website is currently split into two sections:
+The website is currently split into three sections:

-1. Front-end Website
+1. Front Page Website
+2. Portfolio
-2. Back-end SkyMocha API
+3. Back-end SkyMocha API

-### Front-End Website
+### Front Page Website

+The front page acts as a sort-of linktree for various social medias; while also containing links to my main projects, my resume, and a showcase of my Instagram feed using the back-end SkyMocha API.

-The front-end website runs on Apache2 on a cloudflare protected server, with custom HTML5 pages for each directory and (mostly) custom-made CSS.
-Although not the most functional, doing everything myself has allowed for the greatest degree of artistic freedom & customizability.
+The front-end website runs on Apache2 on a cloudflare protected server, with custom HTML5 and (mostly) custom-made CSS.
+Although not the most functional, doing everything myself has allowed for the greatest degree of artistic freedom, customizability, and it has been a really great learning experinece.

 Primary end-points are: